anuragbhargava889/order_api/README.md

 1. Eslint is used to lint the code.
 2. For changes in any rules.
 Please update `.eslintrc` as per your need.

+## Note
+- By default 10 records will be displayed when listing order.